Skip to content

 Notes

-• These commands operate inside the JSH virtual filesystem, not directly on the host OS filesystem.
+• These commands operate inside the JSH virtual filesystem by default, not directly on the host OS filesystem.

 • Relative paths are resolved from the current JSH working directory.